redskap/swagger-brake/src-docs/src/cli/README.md

 | `--api-filename`                           | The filename to search for within the artifact.                                                                                                           |
 | `--beta-api-extension-name`                | The name of the custom vendor extension attribute that denotes beta APIs.                                                                                 |
 | `--excluded-paths`                         | A comma separated list of path prefixes that shall be excluded from the scan.
+| `--ignored-breaking-change-rules`                         | Specifies which breaking changes shall be ignored.
+Rules have to be provided (find them in the doc).
+Multiple values can be provided by using comma.
+Example: R001,R002